spilman6/courses/pages/computer-programming-cpp/functions.md

 Now `b` and `a` refer to the same value in memory.
 Changing either variable will change the other.

+> [!NOTE] Reference variables cannot be set to a literal value.
+They must be set to a variable.
+For example, this code will not compile: `int &b = 5;`.

 This video will illustrate the differenc between a reference variable and a normal variable:

 <details open>